rpede/tutorial-fullstack-ci/README.md

 ## End-to-end (E2E) test

 Now that we have tested both the client and server.
-We test that they work together, making sure the entire application stack behaves as expected.
+We should test that they work together, making sure the entire application stack behaves as expected.

 This tutorial won't go into details on how to write E2E tests.